MicheeO/Portfolio/README.md

 Photo by <a href="https://unsplash.com/@casparrubin?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Caspar Camille Rubin</a> on <a href="https://unsplash.com/s/photos/sql?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>

 After self-learning SQL, I wanted to practice my new-found knowledge.
 I decided that a music-related dataset would suit for SQL practice, so downloaded a Spotify GB tracks dataset ranging from years 1922-2021.
 This project is also an on-going progress.
-After being solid in SQL, I plan to move on to visualise my data using Power BI.
+After being solid in SQL, I plan to learn Power BI to visualise my data.